datalad-handbook/book/docs/basics/101-121-siblings.rst

 .. gitusernote::

    Git repositories can configure clones of a dataset as *remotes* in order to fetch, pull, or push from and to them.
-A ``datalad sibling`` is the equivalent of a git clone that is configured as a remote.
+A :command:`datalad sibling` is the equivalent of a git clone that is configured as a remote.

 Let's see how this is done.